SidoJain/Cypher/README.md

 - **File Editing**
   - Open and edit text files directly from the terminal.
   - Save changed (`Ctrl-S`) with overwrite support.

-  - Time based Undo (`Ctrl-Z`) and Redo (`Ctrl-Y`) functionality.
+- **Undo and Redo Engine**
+  - Time-based Batching: Groups continuous typing or backspacing into a single undo action.
+  - Macro Transactions: Massive operations (like pasting a huge block or a 50-item "Replace All") are grouped and undone in a single keystroke.
+  - Save State Tracking: Undoing your way back to the last saved state accurately removes the (modified) flag.

 - **Navigation**
-  - Arrow keys for cursor movement.
+  - `Arrow keys` for cursor movement.
-  - Home/End keys to jump to start/end of a line.
+  - `Home/End` keys to jump to start/end of a line.
-  - Page Up/Page Down for fast scrolling.
+  - `Page Up/Page Down` for fast scrolling.
   - `Ctrl-ArrowKeys` for fast navigation.
   - `Ctrl-G` to jump to a specific line.